Zooce/zomb-file/README.md

 key = [ 1 2 3 ] + [ 4 5 6 ]
 ```

-This feature is mostly useful when macros are involved.
+This feature becomes very useful when macros are involved.

 ```zomb
 $greet(name) = "Hello, " + %name